zenml-io/zenml/docs/book/advanced-guide/pipelines/materializers.md

 You will need to overwrite these methods according to how you plan to serialize your objects.
 E.g., if you have custom PyTorch classes as `ASSOCIATED_TYPES`, then you might want to use `torch.save()` and `torch.load()` here.

+### (Optional) Which Metadata to Extract for the Artifact

+Optionally, you can choose to overwrite the `extract_metadata()` method to extract custom metadata for all artifacts that were saved by your materializer.
+By default, this will extract the storage size, runtime data type, and string representation of an artifact, but you can overwrite it to track anything you wish.
+E.g., the `zenml.materializers.NumpyMaterializer` overwrites this method to automatically track the `shape`, `dtype`, and some statistical properties of each `np.ndarray` that is saved by it.

+{% hint style="info" %}
+If you would like to disable artifact metadata extraction altogether, you can set `enable_artifact_metadata` at either pipeline, step, or run level via `@pipeline(enable_artifact_metadata=False)` or `@step(enable_artifact_metadata=False)` or `my_pipeline(...).run(enable_artifact_metadata=False)`.
+{% endhint %}

 ## Using a Custom Materializer